Come and meet us at our Postgraduate Open Event on Wednesday 22 February 2023.

 The MSc in Statistical Data Science is excellent preparation for careers in any field requiring a strong background in data science, with particular emphasis on statistics.

-The programme, which has recently been updated, trains data scientists for posts in any of the multitude of companies and organisations that make use of data.
-Core modules give a thorough grounding in modern applications of statistics to data science and there is the opportunity to choose additional topics to study.
+This course trains data scientists for posts in any of the multitude of companies and organisations that make use of data.
+Core modules give a thorough grounding in modern applications of statistics to data science and there is the opportunity to choose additional topics to match your interests and future career plans.

-The School has a strong reputation for world-class research and a well-established system of support and training, with a high level of contact between staff and students.
+The School has a strong reputation for world-class research and a well-established system of support and training with a high level of flexibility, and frequent contact between staff and research students.
 Postgraduate students develop analytical, communication and research skills.
-Developing computational skills and applying them to statistical problems forms a significant part of the postgraduate training in the School.
+Developing computational skills and applying them to mathematical problems forms a significant part of the postgraduate training in the School, setting you up for a great career.

-A minimum of 2.2, with a substantial amount of mathematics at university level.
+A good 2:2, 2:1 or First Class degree, with a substantial amount of mathematics at university level.

 All applicants are considered on an individual basis and additional qualifications, professional qualifications and relevant experience may also be taken into account when considering applications.